Gothic-Modding-Community/gmc/docs/zengin/union/plugins/zmultilogue.md

 # zMultilogue

-zMultilogue is a Multi-NPC dialogue system for Gothic 1 and Gothic 2 NotR, based on the solution form [AFSP Trialogue package](https://github.com/Bad-Scientists/AF-Script-Packet/blob/main/Standalone-Packages/G12-Trialogue/trialogue.d).
-Its goal is to replace Trialoue packages based on [Ikarus](../../scripts/extenders/ikarus/index.md) and [LeGo](../../scripts/extenders/lego/index.md) with an union-based plugin.
+zMultilogue is a plugin that implements Multi-NPC dialog system for Gothic 1 and Gothic 2 NotR.
+Its working principle is based on the solution from [AFSP Trialogue package](https://github.com/Bad-Scientists/AF-Script-Packet/blob/main/Standalone-Packages/G12-Trialogue/trialogue.d).
+The main project goal is to replace Trialog packages based on [Ikarus](https://github.com/Lehona/Ikarus) and [LeGo](https://github.com/Lehona/LeGo/tree/dev) with an union-based plugin.

 !!!
 Info
-    The plugin has its own [wiki](https://github.com/Silver-Ore-Team/zMultilogue/wiki), if you are interested in including zMultilogue into your project see the [Getting Started guide](https://github.com/Silver-Ore-Team/zMultilogue/wiki/Getting-Started).
+    The plugin has its own [documentation site](https://silver-ore-team.github.io/zMultilogue/), if you are interested in including zMultilogue into your project see the [Getting Started guide](https://silver-ore-team.github.io/zMultilogue/getting-started/).

 | Contacts ||
 |:---------| :--- |